salesforce-marketingcloud/FuelSDK-Ruby/README.md

 The Client class takes care of many of the required steps when accessing ExactTarget's API, including retrieving appropriate access tokens, handling token state for managing refresh, and determining the appropriate endpoints for API requests.
 In order to leverage the advantages this class provides, use a single instance of this class for an entire session.
 Do not instantiate a new Client object for each request made.

+Client class accepts multiple parameters

+**Parameters** - Allows for passing authentication information for use with SSO with a JWT or for passing ClientID/ClientSecret:

+Example passing ClientID/ClientSecret:
+> myclient = FuelSDK::Client.new({'client' => {'id' => 'exampleID','secret' => 'exampleSecret'}})

+Example passing ClientID/ClientSecret/AppSignature/JWT:
+> myclient = FuelSDK::Client.new({'client' => {'id' => 'exampleID','secret' => 'exampleSecret', 'signature'=>'examplesig'}, 'jwt'=>'exampleJWT'})

+**Debug** - If 2nd parameter for debug is set to true, all API requests that the Fuel SDK is making behind the scenes will be logged.
+This option should only be set to true in order to troubleshoot during the development process and should never be used in a production scenario.
+> myclient = FuelSDK::Client.new auth, true <br>

 ## Responses ##
 All methods on Fuel SDK objects return a generic object that follows the same structure, regardless of the type of call.
 This object contains a common set of properties used to display details about the request.